How Population III Supernovae Determined the Properties of the First Galaxies: Numerical Method

 \subsection{Stellar Feedback}

 After star particles form in the simulations, their radiation feedback to surroundings is on during their lifetime.
 We model the feedback of ionizing UV photons from massive stars with the \moray\ ray-tracing package \citep{moray}. \moray\ includes radiation pressure on gas due to photoionization and the radiation is self-consistently coupled to gas hydrodynamics, cooling, and chemistry in \enzo.
 Each star particle is treated as a point source that emits both ionizing and Lyman-Werner (LW) photons.
-The luminosities and lifetimes for Pop~III.2 stars\footnote{ Pop~III.2 stars form from the primordial gas that experiences the radiative feedback from earlier Pop~III stars.} formed during the simulations use the table from \citet{s02}.
+The luminosities and lifetimes for new-born Pop~III stars\footnote{\note{These newborn Pop~III stars known as Pop~III.2 \citep{hir15} might have experienced the radiative feedback from earlier Pop~III stars.
+Since we do not include the radiative feedback from these Pop~III stars, we treat the Pop~III.2 stars as Pop~III stars.}} formed during the simulations use the table from \citet{s02}.
 For individual Pop~II stars, we have calculated their luminosity function using 1D stellar evolution models with \texttt{MESA} \citep{paxt11,paxt13,paxt15,paxt18}.

 Stellar winds may reshape the ambient media of massive stars and affect the dynamical evolution of SNRs \citep{dw05}.
-However, we neglect the feedback of stellar winds from Pop~III.2 stars because the zero metallicity suppresses the stellar wind significantly.
+However, we neglect the feedback of stellar winds from Pop~III stars because the zero metallicity suppresses the stellar wind significantly.
 On the other hand, stellar wind of Pop~II stars vary as $\dot{M} \propto Z^{m}$ where $m \sim 0.1 - 1$ for metallicities down to 0.01 \Zs\ \citep{vink01,nsmith14}.
-Since the Pop~II stars in the primeval galaxies likely form with metallicities of $Z < 0.01 \Zs$, the winds for these low-metallicity stars are weak and uncertain \citep{ou22}.
+Since the Pop~II stars in the first galaxies likely form with metallicities of $Z < 0.01 \Zs$, the winds for these low-metallicity stars are weak and uncertain \citep{ou22}.
 Therefore, we also exclude the wind feedback of Pop~II stars in our runs.